AZDOPS/AZDOPS/Docs/Help/New-ADOPSElasticPoolObject.md

 ```

 ### -ServiceEndpointId
-Id of the Service Endpoint used to connect to Azure
+Id of the Service connection used to connect to Azure.
+(Get-ADOPSServiceConnection -Project MyAzureDevOpsProject -Name MyServiceConnection).id

 ```yaml
 Type: Guid